vatai/vatai.github.io/_drafts/2022-05-18-continuous-benchmarking-on-supercomputers.md

 How to configure and run the self-hosted runner.
 Again **don't use these instructions**, use the ones provided on the settings page, since the `--url` and the `--token` are dependent on the repo you want to add the runner to.
+The `./config.sh` asks a few questions, but generally it is very simple and usually the default answers are acceptable.

     # Create the runner and start the configuration experience
     $ ./config.sh --url https://github.com/<user>/<repo> --token <token>